Hibiscus clayi: Description

 Hibiscus clayi is a shrub of 40–90 cm or a tree reaching a height of 4–8 m.
 Leaves are medium green, shiny, smooth-edged or slightly toothed on the tip.
 Single flowers are borne at the ends of the branches.
 They are showy, bright or dark red and they bloom all year around.
 Their flowers can be big with thin petals or they can also be compact with tiny, circular petals.
 They are generally similar to Hibiscus kokio.
 This plant is listed as endangered by USFWS.

 Distribution and habitat

 This plant is endemic to Hawaii.
 It can be found in nature only in the dry forest of Nounou Mountains in the eastern Kauaʻi, at an elevation of 50–600 m above sea level.
 The conservation status of H. clayi is listed as Critically Endangered on the IUCN Red List.

-Human use

-The genus Hibiscus can be used medicinally.
-For example, the H. sabdariffa is rich in antibiotics and can protect the immune system with them.
-It can also fight inflammation, lower blood pressure, lower cholesterol, promote weight loss, fight bacteria, and support liver health.
-The hibiscus is also known to alleviate stomach issues, stimulate appetite, and relief from common cold symptoms.
-Ancient Hawaiians used the Hibiscus as medicine.
-The buds and leaves were used as a gentle laxative, even for children.
-It was mashed into a juice and mixed in with other plants.
-This was to purify the blood and it was also believed that its properties could make a weak child strong.

-Cultural significance

-The H. brackenridgei, or the yellow hibiscus, is a flower that holds extreme significance to the state of Hawaiʻi.
-The yellow hibiscus is the state flower, and represents the beauty, culture, and spirit that is Hawaiʻi.
-The S. Fallax, golden mallow, or 'Ilima is the native flower of the island of Oahu and is also a member of the hibiscus family.
-Throughout the islands, the hibiscus is seen in gardens, landscapes, and patterns on traditional attire.

 Threats

 The Nounou Mountains of Kaua'i hold all four of the trees known to still exist.
 The threats that endanger the H. clayi species are competition with alien plants, close proximity to hiking trails, making them prone to disturbance, pigs, and limited reproduction due to the low population in the wild.
-Cattle and pigs have grazed on the H. Clayi, causing a significant amount of damage to the H. clayi population, which has ultimately led to its decline.
+Cattle and pigs have grazed on the H. clayi, causing a significant amount of damage to the H. clayi population, which has ultimately led to its decline.